alisabetx/blog/README.md

 1. **Install Hugo**: Make sure you have Hugo installed.
 If not, you can download it from [Hugo's official website](https://gohugo.io/getting-started/installing/).

-2. **Clone the repository**: Start by cloning this repository to your local machine using `git clone https://github.com/hialisabet/blog.git`
+2. **Clone the repository**: Start by cloning using `git clone https://github.com/hialisabet/blog.git`

 4. **Navigate to the project folder**: Open a terminal and navigate to the directory where you cloned the repository.